-- Before putting the router into operation, ensure that all components required for running your applications are connected.
-Refer to Chapter 1.2 Hardware Overview for an overview of the hardware. - Do not operate the router without an antenna connected to the main antenna connector.
-Transmitted energy will be reflected by an open connector, which could potentially damage the equipment.
+Before putting the router into operation, ensure that all components required for running your applications are connected.
+Refer to Chapter 1.2 Hardware Overview for an overview of the hardware.

-The procedure for connecting to a new router is described in the Configuration Manual [1], Chapter Introduction \rightarrow Configuration Environments \rightarrow Initial Web Configuration GUI Access.
-This manual also provides detailed descriptions and examples of router configuration using the web interface.
+The procedure for connecting to a new router is described in the Configuration Manual [1], Chapter $Introduction \rightarrow Configuration Environments \rightarrow Initial Web Configuration GUI Access.
+This manual also provides detailed descriptions and examples of router configuration using the web interface.$